File: Shelving her career to found her leather goods brand

 For my part, it was when I was a computer engineering student that I started blogging about men's fashion.

 I then decided to try to make a living from what I was passionate about: fashion .
-So I started studying again, first with evening classes at the London College of Fashion (to test the waters), then with a master's degree at the Institut Français de la Mode.
+So I went back to school, first with evening classes at the London College of Fashion (to test the waters), then with a master's degree at the Institut Français de la Mode.

 Passionate about the material, I first did product development at Frenchtrotters, then Burberry .
 I then became a men's fashion buyer for Printemps , followed by a stint as marketing director at Balibaris .

-Different experiences which were above all guided by this passion for men's fashion.
+Different experiences that have above all been guided by this passion for men's fashion.

 robin nozay and robin hureau laperruque